2008 Iowa Hawkeyes football team: Wisconsin

-Illinois
+at Illinois

-Penn State
+No. 3 Penn State

 Iowa got a much-needed win in this under-the-lights upset.
 Penn State came in heavily favored and was playing for a chance to reach the national championship.
 It was a back-and-forth affair that came down to a crucial kick.
 Daniel Murray nailed a 31-yard field goal to give the Hawkeyes the victory.
 Iowa did have to kick off again though as one second still remained on the clock but Penn State was unable to do anything as Iowa recovered the ball.
 It was a critical game for Ferentz and propelled them to a 13-game winning streak.

 Purdue

-Minnesota
+at Minnesota

 This was the final college football game at the Hubert H. Humphrey Metrodome.
 After a sluggish start in the first quarter Iowa dominated the rest of the way.
 The Hawkeyes shut out the Gophers and Iowa's offense was able to score at will.
 Shonn Greene became the all-time single season rushing leader with another great performance – 144 yards and 2 TD.
 Derrell Johnson-Koulianos hauled in 7 receptions for 181 yards and a touchdown.

-Outback Bowl
+vs. South Carolina (Outback Bowl)

 Shonn Greene was unstoppable in this Outback Bowl blowout as he rushed for 121 yards and three touchdowns.
 Iowa shutout South Carolina through the first three quarters and forced five turnovers as well.